kalaiarasut/E-waste-facility-locator/README.md

 ELocate is a comprehensive E-Waste Management System designed to help individuals and businesses responsibly dispose of electronic waste.
 Our platform connects users with certified recycling facilities, tracks environmental impact, and promotes sustainable practices for a cleaner future.

-### 🎯 Mission
-To support a cleaner, healthier planet by reducing the negative impact of electronic waste through accessible recycling solutions and environmental awareness.

-### 🔮 Vision
-To foster a future where e-waste is managed responsibly by all, contributing to a more sustainable world for generations to come.

 ## ✨ Key Features

 ### 🗺️ **Facility Locator**